-With over 60,000 overdose deaths last year, there is no greater issue facing American families today.
+With over 70,000 overdose deaths last year, 4 per week in Delaware County, there is no greater issue facing American families today.

 1. Prescriptions of opioids should not exceed 3 days and minors should not be prescribed opioids at all.
 (Exceptions should be granted to the chronically or terminally ill.)

 2. As much as is practical, prescriptions for opioids should be written by pain management specialists.

 3. Requirements for doctors’ education should be expanded to include alternative pain management techniques.

 4. Doctors who knowingly administer opioids to an addict should lose their certification.
 (Exceptions could be granted if cases of extreme pain arise.)